 While the WA has to be approved by the EP, the PD does not.
 If an extension of Article 50 therefore resulted in a change to the PD but not the WA (and the WA had already been ratified by the EP) then the EP would not need to be recalled to give its approval.

 UK participation in the EP elections if Article 50 extended beyond 1 July

 According to advice from the EP’s legal service “there is no rule hindering” the EP being constituted without all seats having been allocated at the time of the first sitting.
 However, the leaked EU document on 15 March warned that EU institutions would “cease being able to operate in a secure legal context” if the UK remained in the EU after 1 July without having held EP elections and that this could leave EU acts open to legal challenge.
-A failure to hold elections in the UK would still mean that the UK would be in breach of EU Treaty Articles which provide that EU citizens should have the right to be represented in the EP and to vote and stand in EP elections.
-This could lead to legal proceedings against the UK at the Court of Justice of the EU (CJEU).
+A failure to hold elections in the UK would in any case mean that the UK would be in breach of EU Treaty Articles which provide that EU citizens have the right to be represented in the EP and to vote and stand in EP elections.
+This could lead to a legal case against the UK at the Court of Justice of the EU (CJEU).